 The Center for Leadership and Involvement Guiding Principles

-We continually seek dynamic and sustainable approaches to enhance our work, challenge assumptions, and promote strategies to advance student learning and post-graduate success.
+We continually seek dynamic and sustainable approaches to enhance our work, challenge assumptions, and promote strategies to advance student personal development and post-graduate success.

-We exercise the highest ethical and professional standards in our advancement of the student experience.
+We exercise the highest ethical and professional standards in our enhancement of the student experience.

-The Center for Leadership and Involvement affirms that we make our greatest impact through the development of meaningful and strategic partnerships.
+We affirm that we make our greatest positive impact through the development of meaningful and strategic relationships.

-We strive to improve our work through the ongoing evaluation of our programs and services.
-We apply our varied strengths and talents to provide exceptional and authentic customer service to all of our clients.
+We strive to elevate the student experience through the ongoing assessment of our programs and services.
+We apply our varied strengths and talents to provide exceptional developmental opportunities for students.